Tag: share

 Matthew 5:13–16; Mark 9:43–50; Hebrews 2:1–18

-“…many people are quicker to their political views—who they think is right, who they think is wrong—than they are to share their story; than they are to share the of Christ.”
+“…many people are quicker to share their political views—who they think is right, who they think is wrong—than they are to share their faith story; than they are to share the good news of Jesus Christ.”

-In those same political parties, there are too many (perhaps far more) that mouth so-called words, but do not have a saving relationship with Jesus Christ.
+In those same political parties, there are too many (perhaps far more) that mouth so-called Christian words, but do not have a saving with Jesus Christ.

 It is time for the church to be militant.
 Militant is an old term that is related to the military but was used to traditionally mean vigorously active.
 That is the militancy we need.
 The church must not militant in so far as walking in lockstep with a political party or against one.